CSGuides/grad-job-guide/interviewing.md

 ---
 layout: default
 title: Interviewing
-description: What happens after you submit your application
+description: >-
+  After you submit your applications, it's time to think about preparing for interviews.
+permalink: /deciding/
 ---

 {% include_relative _interviewing/talk.md %}